Best NRFI Bets Today – No Runs First Inning Picks UPDATED DAILY

 The table below contains our top NRFI predictions, but we also explain our reasoning for each bet and our overall strategy later in this article.

-After going through the latest no runs inning odds, we believe these are the best NRFI bets today, June 30.
+After going through the latest no runs first inning odds, we believe these are the best NRFI bets today, August 14.

 The Bet